1 9 7 4 – 2 0 1 2 (UK)

-Designed and developed by BBC research engineers, CEEFAX began transmitting in September 1974, utilising existing television transmissions to provide pages of written information on the receiver screen.
+Designed and developed by BBC research engineers, CEEFAX began transmitting on 23 September 1974, utilising existing television transmissions to provide pages of written information on the receiver screen.

 The information could be in the form of words, numbers or simple diagrams – or a mixture of all three.